 And you can’t fix your heart properly if you have other people putting bandages over it.
 That’s the work you yourself need to do.

-At the end of Part Eighteen of the Return, Laura is whispering to Dale once again.
-He is roped into her own cycle and she’s tied into his, forming a bit of a double-helix of repetition, which means they’re both stuck inside their lodge trials until the other figures out how to break their own cycle.
+At the end of Part 18 of The Return, Laura is whispering to Dale once again.
+He is roped into her own cycle and she’s tied into his, forming a bit of a double-helix of repetition, which means they’re both stuck inside their Lodge trials until the other figures out how to break their own cycle.

 Maybe Dale can get out of his cycle if he can lay off the white knighting enough that he can realize she needs to save herself, but more likely Laura will realize it on her own and will first force Cooper to stop trying to save her.
 And then she will be able to have a clear path to conquer her own trauma.
 And therefore she ends up saving both of them, but only if Cooper is willing to let himself be saved for a change.
 Then maybe, once they accept the trauma of being taken from the progress of time, will they be allowed to reenter it.

-Dale is an idiot who needs to learn not every person he meets needs him to be their hero, but Laura needs to shovel HERSELF out of the shit as well.
-In the Return’s final scenes she used Dale AGAIN to take her to her old house to confront her history.
+Dale is an idiot who needs to learn not every person he meets needs him to be their hero, but Laura needs to shovel herself out of the sh*t as well.
+In The Return’s final scenes she used Dale again to take her to her old house to confront her history.
 No angel next time, no special agent.
 As “happy” and satisfying as Fire Walk With Me’s ending is, the angel is an external force.
 So is Dale.
-I think the only true ending for Laura is when Laura walks out of that waiting room herself, on her own, like the last Dougie tulpa who eventually makes his way into the loving arms of Janey-E with no sign of struggle or return.
+I think the only true ending for Laura is when Laura walks out of that Waiting Room herself, on her own, like the last Dougie tulpa who eventually makes his way into the loving arms of Janey-E with no sign of struggle or return.